-Since surviving the mean streets of San Francisco’s Tenderloin District in the 1970s as a young transgender street kid, Tracie Jada O’Brien has persevered and worked tirelessly to become an outstanding role model and a staunch advocate for San Diego’s transgender community.
-Professionally she has provided decades of life-saving work to the LGBTQIA community as an addiction treatment counselor and Director of Out-Patient services at world-renowned Stepping Stone of San Diego.
+Since surviving the mean streets of San Francisco’s Tenderloin District in the 1970s as a young transgender street kid, Tracie Jada O’Brien has persevered and worked tirelessly to become an outstanding role model and a staunch advocate for San Diego and the nation’s transgender communities.
+Professionally she has provided years of life-saving work to the LGBTQIA community as an addiction treatment counselor and Director of Out-Patient services at world-renowned Stepping Stone of San Diego.
 After experiencing her own challenges in obtaining transition related healthcare, which is imperative to the wellbeing of people diagnosed with Gender Dysphoria, she was provided an opportunity to coordinate Southern California’s first Transgender Support and Care program named Project S.T.A.R.
-(Supporting Transgender Access to Resources), of San Diego — and most recently — as the Transgender Care Coordinator for Family Health Centers of San Diego, Inc.
+(Supporting Transgender Access to Resources), of San Diego, in 2004.

-Always one step ahead of the movement, she participated in the first consultation forum for trans* individuals with the CDC in 2005.
-She helped create with the national office of AIDS the first HIV prevention brochure targeting trans* women of color – and even posed as the cover model.
-She founded San Diego’s Transgender Day of Empowerment that is now in its fourteenth year and the Tracie Jada O’Brien Student Scholarship Program that gave out nine $500.00 scholarships to deserving trans* and gender-nonconforming youth this past year.
+Always one step ahead of the movement, she participated in the first consultation forum for trans individuals with the CDC in 2005.
+She helped create with the national office of AIDS the first HIV prevention brochure targeting trans women of color – and even posed as the cover model in 1997.
+She founded San Diego’s Transgender Day of Empowerment in 2004, that is now in its nineteenth year and the Tracie Jada O’Brien Student Scholarship Program that gave more than twelve $500 scholarships to deserving trans and gender-nonconforming youth this past year.

-She has been a speaker for and active with the Transgender Leadership Summit, The California Office of AIDS Transgender HIV Equality and Party Conferences, Transgender Center of Excellence (San Francisco), and the Center of Excellence for Transgender HIV Prevention and the inaugural Transgender march on Washington in 2019 and is the recipient of multiple awards.
+She has been a speaker for and active with the Transgender Leadership Summit, The California Office of AIDS, Transgender HIV Equality and Parity Conferences, Transgender Center of Excellence (San Francisco), the Center of Excellence for Transgender HIV Prevention and the inaugural Transgender march on Washington in 2019 and is the recipient of multiple awards.